 Grab some brown pants from home and add the khaki shirt.
 No Indiana Jones costume would be complete without his trusty whip and satchel.
 And don’t forget the hat, Indy doesn’t got anywhere without his hat.

 When you’re in costume, leave your hat around the room and occasionally grab it in a very dramatic fashion.
 To get really into it bring a rubber snake or 3 and say, “Snakes!
 Why did it have to be snakes?”
 Indy says so many funny one liners in the movies, so to prepare for the costume you should probably re-watch all the movies.
 Cause why not?

 Paddington is the cutest little traveler out there.
 This Peruvian bear is found in in the Paddington Railway station with a note on him saying, “Please look after this bear.
 Thank you.”

 When Paddington is found he’s wearing his floppy red hat.
 In the book, it says the hat is worn, so if you buy one try to make it look well used.
 The Brown Family that finds Paddington gives him red rain boots and a blue coat.
 And don’t forget the note pinned to your coat.

 At a party or while out trick-or-treating sit-down and pretend you’re lost.
 While cute for Paddington that probably isn’t the best idea, scrap that.
 He is a very polite bear and always addresses everyone by Mr. and Mrs., make sure you do that.

 Globe or World Map

-This costume can be as complicated or as simple as you want.
-Either way it’ll be really fun.
+Of all the travel Halloween costumes on this list, this costume can be as complicated or as simple as you want.
+Either way, it’ll be really fun.